openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 nGraph has two types for shape representation:
 `ngraph::Shape` - represents static shape.
 `ngraph::PartialShape` - represents dynamic shape.
-That means that rank or some of dimensions are dynamic (undefined).
+It means that rank or some of dimensions are dynamic (undefined).
-`ngraph::PartialShape` can be converted to `ngraph::Shape` using `get_shape()` method if all dimensions are static otherwise conversion will raise an exception.
+`ngraph::PartialShape` can be converted to `ngraph::Shape` using the `get_shape()` method if all dimensions are static; otherwise, conversion raises an exception.

 @snippet example_ngraph_utils.cpp ngraph:shape

-But in most cases before getting static shape using `get_shape()` method you need to check that shape is static.
+But in most cases before getting static shape using `get_shape()` method, you need to check that shape is static.

-Also if your transformation requires only input shape rank or particular dimension value for some reason please do not use `get_shape()` method.
-See example below how not to use `get_shape()`
+Also if your transformation requires only input shape rank or particular dimension value, please do not use the `get_shape()` method.
+See the example below demonstrating how to avoid using `get_shape()`

 @snippet example_ngraph_utils.cpp ngraph:shape_check